 Other Places (33 matches).
 The twelve teams above account for 98% of Maher Cup appearances.
 A few villages made an appearance or two, with those in West Wyalong’s orbit providing fertile ground in the 1940s – Ungarie, Tullibigeal, Gibsonvale, and Mallee Plains.
 Wagga made an effort to be involved in the 1920s winning under Harry Caples and gaining some notoriety for a particularly puerile protest in 1930.
 But Wagga was always a predominately Australian Rules town and was never embraced by Group 9.
-After things were patched up following the Murrumbidgee Rugby League breakaway in the 1960s, the Wagga clubs participated – but without the heritage the Maher Cup played second fiddle to the comp.
-The sum of the City of Crows’ contribution was to assist in killing off the ailing Maher Cup and destroy the historical collective we knew as Group 9.
+After things were patched up following the Murrumbidgee Rugby League breakaway in the 1960s, the Wagga clubs participated – but without the heritage the Maher Cup played second fiddle to the local comp.
+The City of Crows’ main contribution was, as it grew, to place itself in the centre of Riverina Rugby League, and by doing so assisting in killing off the ailing Maher Cup and weakening the historic links forged between the towns of Group 9.

 [Note on the graphs: no matches were played 1942-44, and for simplicity sake I’ve just drawn a line from 1941 to 1945]